Konbaung dynasty: Reforms

-Mindon avoided annexation in 1875 by ceding the Karenni States.
+Third Anglo-Burmese War and dethronement of the monarchy

 He died before he could name a successor, and Thibaw, a lesser prince, was manoeuvred onto the throne by Hsinbyumashin, one of Mindon's queens, together with her daughter, Supayalat.
 (Rudyard Kipling mentions her as Thibaw's queen, and borrows her name, in his poem "Mandalay") The new King Thibaw proceeded, under Supayalat's direction, to massacre all likely contenders to the throne.
 This massacre was conducted by the queen.

 The dynasty came to an end in 1885 with the forced abdication and exile of the king and the royal family to India.
 The British, alarmed by the consolidation of French Indochina, annexed the remainder of the country in the Third Anglo-Burmese War in 1885.
 The annexation was announced in the British parliament as a New Year gift to Queen Victoria on 1 January 1886.